meza/minecraft-mod-manager/README.md

 # <p align="center">🚀 Minecraft Mod Updater 🚀</p>

-<p align="center">A command line utility to add and update Minecraft mods.</p>
+<p align="center">A command line utility to add and install Minecraft mods.</p>

 <br/><br/>

-It's a helpful utility for modpack creators and players who want to add and update mods in their Minecraft installation who are using launchers that aren't capable of that.
+It's a helpful utility for modpack creators and players who want to add and install mods in their Minecraft installation who are using launchers that aren't capable of that.